sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Serpent AI](https://github.com/SerpentAI/SerpentAI) : Game Agent Framework.
 Helping you create AIs / Bots to play any game you own!
 BETA
 - [Blog Floydhub](https://blog.floydhub.com/colorizing-b&w-photos-with-neural-networks/) : Colorizing B&W Photos with Neural Networks
 - [MLCOURSE.AI](https://mlcourse.ai/) : Open Machine Learning course by OpenDataScience
-- [Elements of AI](https://course.elementsofai.com/) : A free course for AI basics by Reaktor and University of Helsinki
+- [Elements of AI](https://course.elementsofai.com/) : A free course for AI basics by Reaktor and the University of Helsinki
 - [Machine Learning Mastery](https://machinelearningmastery.com/) : A comprehensive blog that contains guidance, tutorials, and e-book for mastering ML
 - [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course) : A jumpstart AI course from Google
 - [Machine Learning Tutorial: A Step-by-Step Guide for Beginners](https://www.simplilearn.com/tutorials/machine-learning-tutorial) : A one-stop playlist for all the basics of Machine Learning simplified, from Logistic Regression to Reinforcement Learning.